xenophiliamee/Bulk-PDF-to-HTML-Conversion-Script/README.md

 This script is open-source and available under the MIT License.
 You are free to modify and distribute it according to the terms of the license.
 ```

----

-This `README.md` is now properly formatted in Markdown with all the relevant sections.
-You can copy and paste this directly into your `README.md` file.
-Let me know if you need any further adjustments!